 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

-Common Uses: Carvings, lumber, veneer, plywood, and wood pulp and fiber products.
+Common Uses: Carvings, lumber, musical instruments (electric guitar bodies), veneer, plywood, and wood pulp and fiber products.

-Comments: American Basswood is an ideal wood for many woodcarvers.
-Its soft, fine, even texture make it easy to work with, while its pale inconspicuous color doesn’t distract from the carved patterns of the finished product.
-It’s also easier to paint and color, since the wood is so light-shaded.
+Basswood is an ideal wood for many woodcarvers.
+Its soft, fine, even texture make it easy to work with, while its pale, inconspicuous color doesn’t detract from the carved patterns of the finished product (which also makes it easier to paint and color).